Is Google Keeping an Eye on Your Mouse Pointer Placement?

 Sometimes, a user may review multiple informational items responsive to a search query, moving a pointer over or near each of the informational items that the user reviews.
 These various pointer activities can provide another way to evaluate the user’s feedback with respect to a particular informational item.

-The patent presents a couple of assumptions about how mouse pointer movements can be interpreted:
+The patent presents some assumptions about how mouse pointer placement can be interpreted:

 For example, a longer hover over a result may indicate a positive opinion about how relevant a listing on the results page might be to a query.

 And, if someone moves their mouse pointer across a snippet line by line at a normal reading speed, it may indicate a higher level of attention to that result than if the pointer was kept in a static position or moved randomly.

 So, the speed and movement of a mouse pointer as well as where it is placed on a search result page might be tracked to see how much attention a search pays to different search results.
 If someone hovers over one sponsored listing, or ad, but not another, that might indicate more attention and interest in the ad hovered over.
 If a local map is shown, or a definition, or some other OneBox result, and the searcher viewing the page hovers over those OneBox results for a while, that could be an indication that the map or the definition or other OneBox listing was helpful.

 The patent refers information about the tracking of mouse pointer placement as “client attention data,” because this kind of measuring of browsing activities can give the search engine an idea of how much interest there is in different parts of a search result page, and how much attention visitors paid to each of those parts.
 If there are similar patterns about how a large number of viewers interacted with a page, that data may provide some meaningful information that can be acted upon by the search engine.